loum/nparcel/doc/source/interfaces/filter.rst

     [conditions]
     TOLI = 10001001000001011

-The ``npfilterd`` daemon periodically polls the aggregator directory for new files.
+The ``topfilterd`` daemon periodically polls the aggregator directory for new files.
 Valid Delivery Partner records are identified by an agent code that starts with a pre-defined token.